anaoliveirac/QA-Bot-that-Leverages-the-LangChain-and-LLM-to-Answer-Questions-from-Loaded-Document/README.md

 ---

 ## Features

-- **Document Loading:** Automatically read content from PDF files.
+- **PDF Document Processing**: Automatically reads and processes PDF files using PyPDFLoader
-- **Text Splitting:** Divide large documents into manageable chunks for better processing.
+- **Intelligent Text Splitting**: Divides documents into manageable chunks using RecursiveCharacterTextSplitter
+- **Advanced Embeddings**: Utilizes IBM WatsonX's slate-125m-english-rtrvr model for text embeddings
-- **Embeddings:** Convert text into vector representations for semantic similarity searches.
+- **Vector Storage**: Implements Chroma vector store for efficient similarity search
-- **Vector Databases:** Store and retrieve vectorized text efficiently.
-- **Question Answering:** Leverage LLMs to provide accurate answers based on document content.
-- **Interactive UI:** Seamlessly interact with the bot using a Gradio-based interface.

----

-## Learning Objectives

-This project consolidates multiple AI components and techniques, helping you:

-1. Combine document loaders, text splitters, embedding models, and vector databases to construct a functional QA bot.
-2. Use LangChain and LLMs to retrieve and answer questions from large document libraries.
-3. Build a user-friendly interface using Gradio for real-time interaction with the bot.

----
+- **Large Language Model Integration**: Powered by Mixtral-8x7B Instruct v0.1 through WatsonX.ai
+- **Interactive Interface**: User-friendly Gradio web interface for document upload and querying

 ## Technologies Used

+- **IBM WatsonX.ai**: For both LLM inference and text embeddings
+  - LLM: mistralai/mixtral-8x7b-instruct-v01
+  - Embeddings: ibm/slate-125m-english-rtrvr
-- **LangChain**: For handling the pipeline of operations.
+- **LangChain**: For orchestrating the RAG pipeline
-- **Large Language Models (LLMs)**: For understanding and answering questions.
+- **Chroma**: Vector database for storing and retrieving embeddings
-- **Gradio**: To create an intuitive user interface.
+- **Gradio**: Web interface framework
-- **Python Libraries**: Including PyPDF2 (or similar) for PDF handling, FAISS for vector search, and Hugging Face transformers for embeddings.

----
+- **PyPDF**: PDF document processing

-# How It Works
+## How It Works

-## Load Documents
-Upload PDFs to the bot via the Gradio interface.

-## Process Text
-The documents are split into smaller sections for efficient handling.

-## Embed Text
-Text is converted into vector embeddings for similarity search.

-## Store in Vector Database
+1. **Document Upload**: Users upload PDF files through the Gradio interface
+2. **Document Processing**:
+   - The PDF is loaded using PyPDFLoader
+   - Text is split into chunks of 1000 characters with 50-character overlap
+   - Chunks are converted to embeddings using WatsonX's slate-125m model
-The embeddings are stored in a vector database for quick retrieval.
+   - Embeddings are stored in a Chroma vector database
+3. **Query Processing**:
+   - User questions are processed by the retrieval system
+   - Relevant document chunks are retrieved from the vector store
+   - Mixtral-8x7B generates answers based on the retrieved context

+## System Architecture

+The system uses a RetrievalQA chain with the following components:
+- Document Loader: PyPDFLoader
+- Text Splitter: RecursiveCharacterTextSplitter (chunk_size=1000, overlap=50)
+- Embeddings: WatsonX Embeddings (slate-125m-english-rtrvr)
+- Vector Store: Chroma
+- LLM: WatsonX (Mixtral-8x7B Instruct)
+- Interface: Gradio web UI

+## Usage

+The application runs on port 7861 and can be accessed through a web browser.
+Users can:
+1. Upload a PDF document using the file upload interface
+2. Enter questions about the document content
+3. Receive AI-generated answers based on the document context

+## Technical Configuration

+- **LLM Parameters**:
+  - Max new tokens: 256
+  - Temperature: 0.5
+- **Embedding Parameters**:
+  - Truncate input tokens: 3
+  - Returns input text with embeddings

-## Query and Answer
+## Requirements

-Enter your question, and the bot retrieves the most relevant text sections and generates an answer using an LLM.
+- IBM WatsonX.ai access
+- Python with required libraries:
+  - ibm_watsonx_ai
+  - langchain
+  - langchain_ibm
+  - gradio
+  - chromadb